AAMC Standardized Video Interview Frequently Asked Questions

 Applicants should prepare for the Standardized Video Interview in the same way they would prepare for an in-person interview.
 During the video interview, applicants are asked six questions that focus on two ACGME competencies: knowledge of professional behaviors (professionalism) and interpersonal and communication skills.
 Applicants are encouraged to consider specific experiences that highlight their knowledge in these areas and be prepared to address them during the interview.

-The AAMC is developing a resource for applicants that will include guidance on how to prepare for the interview.
-That resource will be available by May 1.
+The AAMC has developed a resource,, for applicants that includes guidance on how to prepare for the interview.

 We encourage applicants, along with their advisors, to prepare early for the Standardized Video Interview.
 As with in-person interviews, effective preparation strategies include mock-interviews, reviewing curriculum vitae, and reflection on how best to respond to behavioral and situational questions.